awsdocs/aws-elemental-medialive-user-guide/doc_source/procedure-to-enable-decoration-ms-smooth.md

 **To enable decoration**

 1. In the channel that you are creating, make sure that you have set the ad avail mode\.
-See [Getting Ready: Set the Ad Avail Mode](getting-ready-set-the-ad-avail-mode.md)\.
+See [Getting ready: Set the ad avail mode](getting-ready-set-the-ad-avail-mode.md)\.

 1. In the navigation pane, find the desired Microsoft Smooth output group\.